sad-spirit/pg-gateway/docs/builders-methods.md

 * `join()` - [creates a Builder for configuring a join](./builders-classes.md) to the given table.
    The argument has the same semantics as for `exists()` method described above.

+### Fragments for `SELECT` statements

+ * `orderBy()` / `orderByUnsafe()` - these create fragments that set the `ORDER BY` list of a `SELECT` query to the given expressions, the difference being that the former allows only column names and ordinal numbers as expressions while the latter allows everything.
+The reasoning is that sort options are often coming from user input and due to SQL language structure should be embedded in the query without the means to use some parameter-like constructs.
+"Unsafe" in the method name is a huge hint not to pass user input.
+ * `limit()` creates a fragment adding the `LIMIT` clause.
+Note that the given `$limit` value will not actually be embedded in SQL but passed as a parameter value.
+ * `offset()` creates a fragment adding the `OFFSET` clause. `$offset` parameter is also not embedded in SQL.

 ## Builder methods of `PrimaryKeyTableGateway`